jajcelloplayer/MiniBatchGPs/README.md

 # MiniBatchGPs
 Code and data sets from the paper 'Minibatch Markov chain Monte Carlo Algorithms for Fitting Gaussian Processes.'
-(You can read the paper [HERE](https://arxiv.org/pdf/2310.17766.pdf) on paper is available HERE on arXiv).
+(The paper is available [HERE](https://arxiv.org/pdf/2310.17766.pdf) on arXiv).

 # Contents
  * [Algorithms](#algorithms)